• Home

 Store lemon cookies in an airtight container at room temperature.
 Cookies will stay soft and fresh for up to 5 days.

-Can I freeze lemon cookies?
+Can I freeze this recipe for lemon cookies?

 Both unbaked cookie dough and freshly baked cookies freeze beautifully!
 I recommend doubling the recipe and storing half the dough in the freezer so you have quick freezer-to-oven cookies on hand whenever a cookie craving strikes!